AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 | ---------------- | ------------ | ----------------- |
 | Function         | No           | () => undefined   |

-Set this to configure a callback that will be called for every event.
+Set this to configure a callback that will be called for every event just before it is sent.
 An object with the field `xdm` is sent in to the callback.
-Modify the xdm object to change what is sent. (see [Modifying Events Globally](../reference/tracking-events.md#modifying-events-globally))
+Modify the xdm object to change what is sent.
+Inside the callback, the `xdm` object will already have the data passed in the event command, and the automatically collected information.
+For more information on the timing of this callback and an example, see [Modifying Events Globally](../reference/tracking-events.md#modifying-events-globally).

 ## Privacy Options